Adhoc Trend

 To display a State Timebar for a channel:

-- Open the Channel Panel
+- Open the Channel Table

 - Go to the Advanced Section